Interpreting the Hubble tension with a cascade decaying dark matter sector: Cascade decaying dark matter sector: parametrization

 by using \cite{Kaplinghat:1999xy}, where $k$ is the wavenumber and $F_{\nu\ell}$ are defined in \cite{Ma:1995ey, Poulin:2016nat}.

 Similar to the early-time improvement, the late-time improvement on $H_0$ is also constrained.
 On one hand, neutrinos due to the late-time decay of $\chi_m$ contribute to neutrino flux constrained by existing data as discussed in Sec.\ref{Neutrino}.
-On the other hand, the late-time decay of $\chi_m$ results in a suppression (increase) on the matter power spectra at small (large) scales \cite{Xu:2023hkc,Poulin:2016nat}, which is constrained by the existing data about matter power spectra as discussed in Sec.\ref{mps}.
+On the other hand, the late-time decay of $\chi_m$ results in a suppression (increase) on the matter power spectrum at small (large) scales \cite{Xu:2023hkc,Poulin:2016nat}, which is constrained by the existing data about matter power spectrum.